Neil Young - bio

 When Beatles became popular the guys in the band understood the benefits of lyrics.
 Nobody in the band was a natural singer and it became finally Neil that got the job.
 However, he would not make an instant success in his new field and it would actually take several years until Neil became confident as a singer.
 If Beatles had taken the band in a new direction, another big influences came across Neil this time: Bob Dylan.
 He did sound different, almost like Neil.
 At this time Neil also begins to play the harmonica.

 Neil established at this time he first relations with the opposite sex, Pam Smith and he were dating several months.
 After a break, Neil wished a reunion, but at this time Pam wasn’t interested.
-Later she got a new boyfriend and Neil has admitted “I Wonder” was reflecting the situation.
+Later she got a new boyfriend and Neil has admitted that the song “I Wonder” was reflecting the situation.

 Neil wasn’t making the success either in the music and his father tried to pursue him to look more realistic at the future and work harder in school.
 But it wouldn't affect Neil a bit, he would tell his band mates: “I’m gonna be in this business the rest of my life, guaranteed.
 Do you mind if I put my name in front of the band?”